 There we go.
 All you needed to know about crafting your own desire statement and how to enact it within your own.

-Now in the comments below, let us know what with your desire statements are.
+Now in the comments below, let us know what your desire statements are.
 Nothing excites me more than reading about what you are calling into the universe – not to mention the potent energy that will surround it as more people call in what they desire too.